iamspathan/CB-Chrome-Extension/README.md

   app.js:
     Handles generic communication with the API and animate the loader.

-  popup.html
+  popup.html:
     Source for the popup window, contains the top-level logic which drives most of the user-facing functionality.

 ## Installation

- 1.Download the code, e.g. `https://github.com/iamspathan/CB-Chrome-Extension.git`
+  1. Download the code, e.g. `https://github.com/iamspathan/CB-Chrome-Extension.git`
   2. Navigate chrome to `chrome://extensions`
   3. Check the `Developer mode` toggle
   4. Click on `Load Unpacked Extension...`